-During 2019-20, Moreno Valley was committed to maximizing existing resources and opportunities to achieve a better quality of life for its low-to-moderate income residents.
-However, the Coronavirus pandemic outbreak at the beginning of 2020 had a significant negative impact on the goal outcomes for 2019-20 as many program activities were restricted by the "Shelter-In-Place" order by the California Governor in March 2020.
+During 2020/21, Moreno Valley was committed to maximizing existing resources and opportunities to achieve a better quality of life for its low-to-moderate income residents.
+The Coronavirus had a significant negative impact on the goal outcomes for 2020/21 as many program activities continued to be affected by the pandemic restrictions that continued through June 30, 2021.

-At the end of the second year of the 2018-23 Consolidated Plan the City was successful in accomplishing the following:
+At the end of the third year of the 2018-23 Consolidated Plan the City was successful in accomplishing the :

-Achieve Fair Housing for All: 5-Yr Goals: Provide fair housing and landlord/tenant services to educate and assist 23,500 households on their rights and responsibilities.
-Annual Goals: Assist 4,670 households with Fair Housing Services.
-Actual 2019-20: The City assisted 4,058 households with Fair Housing Services.
+Achieve Fair Housing for All: 5-Yr Goals: Provide fair housing and landlord/tenant services to 23,500 households on their rights and responsibilities.
+Annual Goals: Assist 4,100 households.
+Actual 2020/21: The City assisted 4,405 households.